-Deep Purple UV activated Glow in the Dark Pigments-
+Deep Purple UV activated Glow in the Dark Powder-

-Our long lasting glow pigments are manufactured using the very latest in cutting-edge technology to deliver a self-illuminating light that recharges indefinitely.
+Our long lasting glow powders and pigments are manufactured using the very latest in cutting-edge technology to deliver a self-illuminating and UV activated light that recharges indefinitely.

 Unlike light reflectors, this product offers an eco-replacement to electricity with its self-rejuvenating and sustainable output of ambient light; the pigment will absorb energy (UV) sunlight and will then emit it slowly over a period of time.

 We believe this product is the best glow pigment on the market.
 If used correctly and presented to the sun or UV light, this product will not disappoint.